 If you are injured by a dog, you can recover payment for your medical expenses.
 If your injury was serious (e.g., bone fracture, disfigurement, severe laceration), you can recover for your pain and suffering and for medical expenses incurred to treat your injuries.
 You can also receive reimbursement for lost wages if you missed time from work due to your injuries.

 Injuries caused by a dog attack are typically covered by the dog owner's homeowner's insurance.
 Coverage may also be available under a renter's insurance policy if the dog owner rents his/her living space.

 Not necessarily.
 Dogs can cause injury without actually biting the victim by knocking the person down.
 This can cause lacerations or serious orthopedic injuries.

 Pennsylvania Dog Bite Laws

 Pennsylvania law regarding dog bite cases derives from both statutory law, including “Dog Bite Laws,” and common law.
-It is important to hire an experienced dog bite lawyer like Maria Janoski, Esq. to help you determine the types of claims you have and whether they are viable.
+It is important to hire an attorney who can help you determine the types of claims you have and whether they are viable.
 For example, if the dog’s owner violated a statute or local law, you might be able to alleged a claim for negligence per se in addition to common law negligence.